rebelsky/sams-assorted-musings-reflections/three-months.md

   main essay (usually) succeeds on its own, so I don't feel so bad about the random, multi-step, asides.
 (Actually, I think the endnotes carry a lot of my 'voice', as it were.)
+* Occasionally a bit of an addiction.
+"I just have to write a little bit more" or "come up with another topic for next week" or "add just three more endnotes".
 * Permission to write mediocre essays.
 It's helpful to know that I have to get something out, even if it's not perfect.
     * But what I think is mediocre is not necessarily what others think